 As a soloist and chamber musician she has performed, broadcast and given masterclasses widely in the UK, Europe, the Far East, Australasia, the USA and South Africa.
-As juror she has joined the jury panels of many international piano competitions throughout Europe and further abroad including the Leeds, Dudley, Royal OverSeas League (UK); Viotti, Ferruccio Busoni (Italy); Ankara (Turkey); ARD Munich, Robert Schumann, Tomasoni (Germany), Unisa (Pretoria), Vlado Perlemuter (France) and many others.
+As juror she has joined the jury panels of many international piano competitions throughout Europe and further abroad including the Leeds, Dudley, Royal Over-Seas League; Viotti, Busoni (Italy); Ankara (Turkey); Munich, Robert Schumann, Tomasoni (Germany); Unisa (Pretoria); Vlado Perlemuter (France) and many others.

-Renna Kellaway is married to Sir John Manduell CBE.
+In 1985 Renna founded Lake District Summer Music.
+Renna was awarded the MBE in 2009 for services to music and in 2012 was honoured by Cumbria Life as the winner of its Lifetime Achievement award.
+Renna Kellaway was married to Sir John Manduell CBE (1928-2017).
 The family moved north with four small children when John left the BBC following a distinguished career and becoming founder of ‘The Music Programme’ (now Radio 3).
-He became first Director of Music at Lancaster University, followed shortly after by his appointment as founding Principal of the Royal Northern College of Music.
+He became first Director of Music at Lancaster University, followed shortly after by his appointment as founding Principal of the RNCM.

 *See the panel for details of her event in the 2019 LDSM festival.